 Clarifying the "Spiritual" in that Procedure

 As the congregation is shouting out the religious slogans, and the evangelist is calling upon the power of Jesus Christ to "heal this poor sheep and make him whole again", the recipient is under enormous pressure to accept that healing.
-In the process, some deeply stored negative energies of past emotional hurts - which had found an expression in a physical sickness - get discharged, allowing the body to regain a healthy function.
+In the process, some deeply stored negative energies of past emotional hurts which had found an expression in a physical sickness---get discharged, allowing the body to regain its healthy model of functioning.

 Indeed, folks have stood up from wheelchairs, threw away crutches, lost symptoms of arthritis, and so on.
-Mind is really extremely powerful - more than most of the people are willing to believe.
+Mind is really extremely powerful---more than most of us are willing to believe.

 Once that "Censor" Is out of the Way